JaumeMontagut/CITM_2_Project2_BuffManager/docs/README.md

 # The Buff Manager

-“I am [Jaume Montagut](https://www.linkedin.com/in/jaume-montagut-guix-7389a4166/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”
+I am [Jaume Montagut](https://www.linkedin.com/in/jaume-montagut-guix-7389a4166/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

 # The intention